tungld/tungld.github.io/bio.md

 ## brief biography

-Tung Duc Le is a researcher of the Systems group in TRL and working on optimizations for AI systems.
-He had involved in the IBM PowerAI software product since its inception in 2016, and did optimizations for Caffe and Tensorflow deep learning frameworks.
-He was the author of Tensorflow Large Model Support in IBM PowerAI, which allowed training very large deep learning models on Power machines with 3 to 4 times faster than x86 machines.
-Since 2019, he has been working on Deep Learning Compiler for Z systems.
-He got Ph.D. from National Institute of Informatics, Japan in 2016 with major of systematic program transformation.
-His interest includes systematic methods to program optimizations.
-He is an ACM Senior Member.
+Tung Duc Le is a researcher at IBM Research - Tokyo, specializing in AI system optimizations.
+He has been working on deep learning compiler technologies for IBM Z systems.
+Earlier, he contributed to IBM PowerAI from its inception, including performance tuning for Caffe and TensorFlow, and developed TensorFlow Large Model Support (LMS) for IBM Power systems.
+He received his Ph.D. in 2016 from the National Institute of Informatics in Japan, where he focused on systematic program transformation.
+His research interests include systematic approaches to program optimization.
+He is a Senior Member of the ACM.